İmralı prison: Detention conditions

 Until 1999, the prison's inmates produced soap and some were employed as shepherds of animals.
 After the capture of Abdullah Öcalan in February 1999, the animals as well as the prison population were transferred to mainland Turkey to make space for the security personnel and Öcalan.
 Between 1999 and 2009, he was the only inmate.
 In November 2009, he was joined by five other prisoners.
-Since 1999 the detention conditions have been controlled several times by the Committee for the Prevention of Torture (CPT).
+Since 1999 the detention conditions have been reviewed several times by the Committee for the Prevention of Torture (CPT).
 The prisoners have access to health facilities on the island and can interact with each other for six hours per week.

 Prison breaks

 Between 1937 and 1945 there were reportedly nineteen attempts to escape the island prison.
 Sixteen escapees were eventually captured while three died.

 Billy Hayes, who was imprisoned for smuggling hashish from Turkey, escaped from the island in 1975.

+Yilmaz Güney escaped from the prison in 1981 by fleeing the country while on furlough.

 In 1997, several Chechens who were imprisoned on the island were also able to escape.

 In popular culture

 Inspired by the well detention conditions the inmates experienced in 1940s, the Turkish playwright Vedat Nedim Tör wrote the play Men in Imrali.

-Billy Hayes's stay in and escape from prison on İmralı are portrayed in the film Midnight Express by Oliver Stone, which is based on Hayes's book of the same name.
+Billy Hayes's stay in and escape from prison on İmralı are portrayed in the film Midnight Express by Alan Parker, which is based on Hayes's book of the same name.

-In the film Yol by Yilmaz Güney, inmates are seen preparing for a visit at home.
+In the film Yol by Yilmaz Güney, originally a government supported production designed to counteract the negative image of Turkish prisons portrayed in Midnight Express, inmates are seen preparing to visit their homes.